WDOTS/gh-pages-example/README.md

   - COMMIT_AUTHOR_EMAIL: "you@example.com"
 ```

 Commit all of these changes.
 Push to GitHub.
-When the build has finished, assuming it passed, check your `gh_pages`
+When the build has finished, assuming it passed, check your `gh-pages`
 branch.
 You should see that it contains only your `index.html` and `build` directory.

 Browse to http://*yourusername*.github.io/*yourrepository* and see if it worked.